jcoronelcortes/perform-2023-hotday/Automating_DCA_with_Dynatrace_API/labguide/content/04_Analysis/02_Upload_Templates/index.md

 4. Click Execute.
 Make sure you get a 201 back!
 Copy the returned ID of the dashboard in a notepad for later.

-5. Naviage back to your Tenant and find your new Dashboard via the Dashboard page!
+5. Navigate back to your Tenant and find your new Dashboard via the Dashboard page!